Symbian9/qmapshack-doc-wiki/AdvRoutes.md

           http://brouter.de/brouter-web

       in a browser and proceed as described in the browser window.
+* _Recommendation on choice of router profiles:_
+    * The BRouter and Routino routers offer different routing profiles with different routing results.
+    * Good profiles for trekking and biking are:
+        * BRouter: `trekking` or `shortest`,
+        * Routino: `Foot` or `Bicycle`.
+    * The user is advised to check the resulting route and, if necessary, improve it by inserting additional routing points.
 * _Vector routing:_
     * Routing is possible along any line types in the vector map, even those that don't have the character of a road (e.g. power lines, rivers).
 Check carefully the line types of the map when using this router!